 Parkinson’s disease cannot be cured so treatment focuses on managing symptoms.
 Several treatments are used in the management of Parkinson’s disease.
 These include:

 Medications can provide dramatic results and there are a number that can be prescribed.
-The two mediations most commonly used to help control symptoms are:
+The two medications most commonly used to help control symptoms are:

 - Carbidopa-levodopa: Levodopa has proven to be an effective treatment for many people.
 Levodopa is converted to dopamine within the brain, reducing many of the disabling symptoms of Parkinson’s disease.
-Over time the effect of levodopa can decrease and it can also cause unwanted side effects such as nausea and involuntary movements (dyskinesias).
+Over time the effect of levodopa can decrease and it can also cause unwanted side effects such as nausea and involuntary movements.
 For this reason it may be avoided in the early stages of the condition.
 Levodopa is combined with carbidopa to protect against premature conversion of the levodopa to dopamine outside of the brain, which prevents or lessens side effects

 - Dopamine agonists: Whereas levodopa artificially replaces dopamine in the brain, dopamine agonists mimic the effects of the lost dopamine.
 They can be used alone or in combination with levodopa.
 Dopamine agonists can remain effective for several years and avoid some of the unwanted side-effects of levodopa

 Catechol-O-methyltransferase (COMT) inhibitors:

 Given together with carbidopa/levodopa, this class of medication mildly prolongs the effect of levodopa therapy by blocking an enzyme that breaks down dopamine.